mbabynames search ✿

 Canyon Brooks

-"noble and strong" (Canyon) meets "small stream" (Brooks).
+"deep ravine" (Canyon) meets "small stream" (Brooks).
 The combination reads as complete.
 Neither name overshadows the other.
 Brooks (1 syllable) provides a firm close after the longer Canyon.

 Canyon Reid